The solution of the perturbed Tanaka-equation is pathwise unique: Examples, showing that domination is necessary

-Lemma \ref{lem:bZ bW} states the existence of two-dimensio\-nal local martingale $(U,W)$ with essentially the following property holding almost surely: one can draw the graph of a continuous function with locally bounded variation into the plane region
+Lemma~\ref{lembZbW} states the existence of two-dimensional local martingale $(U,W)$ with essentially the following property holding almost surely: one can draw the graph of a continuous function with locally bounded variation into the plane region